쉐도잉 연습: ENGLISH SPEECH | ANNE HATHAWAY: Paid Family Leave (English Subtitles) - YouTube로 영어 말하기 배우기

 How exactly does maternity leave serve them?

-Today, on International Women’s Day, I would like to thank all those who went before in creating our current policies—let us honour them and build upon what they started by shifting our language - and therefore our consciousness—away from gender and towards opportunity.
+Let us honor them and build upon what they started by shifting our language and therefore our consciousness away from gender and towards opportunity.

 Because paid parental leave does more than give more time for parents to spend with their kids.

-It changes the story of what children observe, and will from themselves imagine possible.
+It changes the story of what children observe and will from themselves imagine possible.

 I see cause for hope.